apache/metron/metron-stellar/stellar-common/README.md

   * Input:
     * multiset - The multiset to convert.
   * Returns: The set of objects in the multiset ignoring multiplicity

+### `OBJECT_GET`
+  * Description: Retrieve and deserialize a serialized object from HDFS
+  * Input:
+    * path - The path in HDFS to the serialized object
+  * Returns: The deserialized object.

 ### `PREPEND_IF_MISSING`
   * Description: Prepends the prefix to the start of the string if the string does not already start with any of the prefixes.